Writing Test Scenarios

 )

-->dispatch(new SubscribeStudentToCourseCommand('2', '123'))
+->when(new SubscribeStudentToCourseCommand('2', '123'))

 );

-When expectException() is used, the test passes only if the expected exception is thrown.
-Use the
+}When thenExpectException() is used, the test passes only if the expected exception is thrown during the when() phase.

-Test for specific exception messages using expectExceptionMessage():
+Test for specific exception messages using thenExpectExceptionMessage():

 new Play()